subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ---
 layout: default
-title: "Models for Sentience Using EBMs"
+title: "Models in Neuroscience Using EBMs"
 ---

-# Models for Sentience Using EBMs
+# Models in Neuroscience Using EBMs

 **Contents**